ROADMs turn economical for edge networks

 The emergence of high-definition television (HDTV), IPTV, and video-on-demand services, along with the advent of peer-to-peer video applications, has placed a strain on the bandwidth requirements and operational efficiency of carrier networks.
 As the growth of these high-bandwidth services puts increasing demands on today’s communication infrastructure, existing architectures and their underlying subsystems are proving costly and unmanageable.

 To date, fully featured reconfigurable optical add/drop multiplexers (ROADMs) have demonstrated their effectiveness in metro core optical networks, providing the ability to provision and monitor optical wavelengths via remote management software.
-As the metro core network becomes automated with core ROADMs and as fibre-to-the-home deployments bring fibre (and higher bandwidths) to the residence, carriers now face new questions about upgrades, especially in that segment of the network that lies between the core and customer: Can carriers harness the total cost-of-ownership (TCO) advantages of current ROADM platforms and utilise them closer to the edge of their networks?
+As the metro core network becomes automated with core ROADMs and as fiber-to-the-home deployments bring fiber (and higher bandwidths) to the residence, carriers now face new questions about upgrades, especially in that segment of the network that lies between the core and customer: Can carriers harness the total cost-of-ownership (TCO) advantages of current ROADM platforms and utilize them closer to the edge of their networks?
 Can they gain these advantages at modest incremental cost?
-What if carriers can eliminate amplifiers and have “40 Gbit/s ready” networks that are futureproof?
+What if carriers can eliminate amplifiers and have “40-Gbit/sec ready” networks that are futureproof?
 And, finally, how do they address the problem of uncertain demand, which has created premature network bandwidth exhaust?

 Telcos and cable service providers are asking these questions, but are seemingly resigned to the fact that current ROADM economics just don’t work in the edge of the network.
 They are frustrated that deploying current fixed optical add/drop multiplexer (FOADM) devices forces them to accurately anticipate traffic demands and predict capacity exhaust as their networks grow.
 This article tackles such issues directly and presents economic alternatives to the limits imposed by earlier technologies.